 The LTV optimizer tool allows you to determine how much revenue your players will generate over a 90 day period, and to filter and segment those players to identify which characteristics are associated with high value players.

-To use the LTV optimizer, begin by filtering your player base to isolate the player start dates, demographic filters and segments you wish to analyse.
+To use the LTV optimizer, begin by filtering your player base to isolate the player start dates, demographic filters and segments you wish to analyze.

 It is important to carefully consider your choice of player start dates.
 The LTV optimizer estimates the revenue generated in a 90 day window from the player start date i.e. the day a player installs is Day 0 and the estimate will be calculated from this day to 90 days in the future.